angelaaajing/JSC370-Project/README.md

-# Explore the Relationship between Prevalence of Mental Disorder and Various Factors (Demographic, Socioeconomic, and Other Health Outcomes)
+# Exploring the Prevalence of Mental Disorder by Various Factors: Demographic, Socioeconomic, and Other Health Outcomes

 The project site is live at: <https://angelaaajing.github.io/JSC370-Project/>